Selection and improvement of product formulae for best performance of quantum simulation: Introduction

+The upper threshold means $T/\epsilon\gtrsim 10^{16}$ would be needed for 10th order product formulae to outperform our 8th order product formula, which is unrealistically large.
+Although the 10th order solution from Ref.~\cite{Sofroniou2005integrators} provides high accuracy, it is not competitive for quantum simulation due to its greater length.
+It is more than twice as long as our processed 8th order formula, so for a similar number of exponentials the 8th order product formula can use a time step half as long, resulting in much better performance for realistic values of the parameters.
+The lower threshold means $T/\epsilon\lesssim 10^{7}$ is needed for 6th order to outperform 8th order.
+Accurate estimation of this threshold requires testing of the product formulae for larger time steps.
+It is possible to reduce this threshold by adjusting the 8th order product formula to provide better performance for larger time steps.

 The organisation of this work is as follows.
-In Section \ref{sec:background} we introduce the background necessary for the rest of the paper.
-First, we define product formulae and introduce the Suzuki method for generating higher-order product formulae in Section \ref{sec:background/product_formulae}, then in Section \ref{sec:yoshidas-method} we give a summary of Yoshida's method, then we explain processors for product formulae in \cref{sec:other-high}.
-In Section \ref{sec:method} we present the methods used for solution, including Subsection \ref{sec:Taylor} where we introduce the Taylor series method to find new product formulae, which is distinct from Yoshida's method.
-In Sections \ref{sec:optimisation-8} and \ref{sec:optimisation-10} we present the results regarding new 8th and 10th order product formulae, and then in Section \ref{sec:comparison-formulae} we give a comprehensive comparison of the product formulae.
+In Section \ref{sec:background} we give a pedagogical explanation of the product formulae and the method of solution.
+First, we define product formulae and introduce the fractal methods for generating higher-order product formulae in Section \ref{sec:background/product_formulae}, then in Section \ref{sec:yoshidas-method} we give a summary of Yoshida's method, then we explain processors for product formulae in \cref{sec:other-high}, more general types of product formulae in \cref{sec:general}, and the Taylor series method in \cref{sec:Taylor}.
+In Sections \ref{sec:optimisation-8} and \ref{sec:optimisation-10} we present the results regarding new product formulae.
+In Section \ref{sec:comparison-method} we explain the method for comparing product formulae, then in Section \ref{sec:comparison-formulae} we give the comparison of the product formulae based on numerical testing.
+We finish in Section \ref{sec:discuss} by discussing what the results mean for choosing appropriate product formulae for quantum simulation, as well as searching for better-performing product formulae.